plentymarkets/docs-raw/plentyInterface/Frontend.md

 ### FrontendPaymentMethodChanged<a name="frontend_events_frontendpaymentmethodchanged"></a>

-Event that gets fired when the selected payment method is changed from the frontend
+The event is triggered when the payment method is changed in the online store.

 #### Namespace